PDF 182 KB

 Assessment of a patient’s true allergy status, and antibiotic allergy de-labelling where appropriate, is an important antimicrobial stewardship (AMS) activity and leads to improved patient outcomes.1

-9.8% of the South Australian population have reported they are allergic to penicillin.2 The majority of these (90%) who undergo formal testing are not truly penicillin allergic and would tolerate penicillins without reaction3, and approximately two thirds of them are candidates for low risk de-labelling.
+In South Australia, 9.3% of the population have reported they are allergic to penicillin.2 The majority of these (90%) who undergo formal testing are not truly penicillin allergic and would tolerate penicillins without reaction3, and approximately two thirds of them are candidates for low risk de-labelling.

 Patients who are labelled as “penicillin allergic” are more likely to be treated with potentially less effective or broader-spectrum antibiotics, increasing the risk of adverse events, treatment failure and antibiotic resistance.
 They also have longer lengths of hospital stay and are at higher risk of multi-drug resistant organisms, readmission to hospital and treatment related adverse events.4